phetdam/coding-interview-prep/README.rst

 TBD.
 In short, build with CMake_ 3.16 or later.

-For C, unit tests require the Check_ testing framework, while for C++, unit tests require `Google Test`_.
-Note that the C code is not intended to be called from C++, i.e. the C headers have no
+Building C/C++ unit tests requires `Google Test`_.
+Note that the C code can be happily called by C++ code, i.e. the C headers contain

 .. code:: c